Iptacopan

 What is iptacopan?

-Iptacopan is only available through the Fabhalta REMS (Risk Evaluation and Mitigation Strategy) program.
+Iptacopan is only available through the Fabhalta (iptacopan) REMS (Risk Evaluation and Mitigation Strategy) program.
 Your healthcare provider must counsel you about risks, ensure proper vaccinations, give antibiotics if needed, and provide a patient safety card before starting treatment.

 Iptacopan first gained FDA approval on December 5, 2023, under the brand name Fabhalta.
 There is no generic.

-Indications and uses
+FDA approvals and uses

-Iptacopan is an oral prescription medicine that is FDA-approved to treat adults with:
+Iptacopan is approved to treat adults with:

 - paroxysmal nocturnal hemoglobinuria (PNH)